 Methods of Learning

-Assessments include written assignments and reports, practical projects, individual and group presentations.
-There are no exams.
+There are no examinations.
+Instead, assessments include written assignments and reports, practical projects and presentations.

 Facilities and Special Features